this is what i found.

 Reading nawaafil, doing dua, readig the qur'an are not new acts.

-While not proof, should be a good read on the subject - weak ahadith have always been considered enough for "fada'il" and its a relatively new thing to not accept them.
+While not proof, this should be a good read on the subject - weak ahadith have always been considered enough for "fada'il" and its a relatively new thing to not accept them.

 bad example.
 But he posted a hadith.
 Its not for us to decide if it is right or wrong when there are evidences from the qur'an and sunnah.